-Figure A156: 2025-2040 Household Growth
+Figure 30: 2025 -2040 Household Growth

 2040 CLRP Round 9.0 Cooperative Land-Use Forecasts were adjusted as described above.
-External travel was adjusted to reflect reduced regional in-flow associated with 130,000 households moved from outside the region.
+Adjust external travel to reflect reduced regional in-flow associated with 130,000 households moved from outside the region.
 A full regional model with modified land-use and unmodified 2040 CLRP transportation network was done.
 The model results were used to analyze the MOEs.